elnygren/cron-parser/README.md

 # cron-parser

 Crontab parser for TypeScript.
-Creates a generator for iterating.
+Provides a generator for accessing Date objects.

 No dependencies, vanilla TypeScript.

 ## Basic usage